 Upon receipt of the STI-CA list, the SP shall ensure that the certificate accessed via the URL in the x5u field validates as the STI-PAs root certificate.
 Note, that the SP shall receive the root certificate via an out of band mechanism prior to account registration, in a manner similar to that used to provide the client credentials for account registration as described in ATIS-1000080.

-Lifecycle of Trusted STI-CA List
+Lifecycle of Trusted STI-CA and STI Certificate Revocation Lists

+[Editor’s note: this needs revisions to be consistent with the JWT containing both the Trusted STI-CA list and the CRL.]

-This clause discusses considerations and management of the lifecycle of the STI-CA list.
-In order to allow a Service Provider to determine the validity of an issued certificate, it is important that the list of valid STI-CAs is updated on a regular basis (e.g., daily).
+This clause discusses considerations and management of the lifecycle of the STI-CA and Certificate Revocation lists.
+In order to allow a Service Provider to determine the validity of an issued certificate, it is important that the list is updated on a regular basis (e.g., daily).
 Criteria by which a STI-CA would be removed from the Trust List are described in clause 5 and are subject to policy considerations.
 In the case that an STI-CA is to be removed from the list, in order to minimize the timeframe during which certificates issued by that STI-CA are being used for active calls, it is recommended that the STI-PA send an updated list to the Service Providers.
 In addition, it is recommended that the expiry of certificates be a shorter interval than the frequency at which an updated Trust List is distributed in order to reduce the number of active calls that might be using a certificate issued by an STI-CA that has been removed from the list.

 STI-PA Administration of Service Providers